neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 e.g. if the local_path="/path/to/my_project", when making a new subject (e.g. sub-001) this will be made at /path/to/my_project/rawdata/sub-001.

-Next, the "remote_path" argument gives the path to the central remote project.
+Next, the "central_path" argument gives the path to the central machine project.
 This may be on a local filesystem (e.g. if a HPC or network drive is mounted) or using SSH.
 On Linux systems, ~ syntax is not supported and the full filepath must be input.

 Also required is the "connection_method".
 This can either be "local_filesystem" or "ssh".
-If "ssh", then the "remote_host_id" and "remote_host_username" options are also required (see example below).
+If "ssh", then the "central_host_id" and "central_host_username" options are also required (see example below).

 The options "use_ephys", "use_behav"... are used to set the data types used on the local PC.
 If these are not set to True, it will not be possible to make data_type folders of this type.